NASA X-43: Variants

 After the X-43 tests in 2004, NASA Dryden engineers said that they expected all of their efforts to culminate in the production of a two-stage-to-orbit crewed vehicle in about 20 years.
 The scientists expressed much doubt that there would be a single-stage-to-orbit crewed vehicle like the National Aerospace Plane (NASP) in the foreseeable future.

 Other X-43 vehicles were planned, but As of June 2013 they have been suspended or canceled.
 They were expected to have the same basic body design as the X-43A, though the aircraft were expected to be moderately to significantly larger in size.

 X-43B

-The X-43B, was expected to be a full-size vehicle, incorporating a turbine-based combined cycle (TBCC) engine or a rocket-based combined cycle (RBCC) ISTAR engine.
+The X-43B, was a full-size vehicle, incorporating a turbine-based combined cycle (TBCC) engine or a rocket-based combined cycle (RBCC) ISTAR engine.
 Jet turbines or rockets would initially propel the vehicle to supersonic speed.
 A ramjet might take over starting at Mach 2.5, with the engine converting to a scramjet configuration at approximately Mach 5.